yetamine/net.yetamine.osgi.launcher/src/main/assembly/distribution/README.md

 This becomes quickly uncomfortable, especially when additional tuning options are applied.
 The supplied launch scripts provide a bit more comfortable alternative.
-However, because the scripts are still a very thin layer around the launcher, they are more useful for making application distributions on the top of them.
+However, because the scripts are still a very thin layer around the launcher, they are rather more useful for making application distributions on the top of them.

 The scripts use an interface based on environment variables and pass all command line arguments directly to the launcher.
 This approach seems to be more robust and portable than attempts to process command line arguments partially.